Mayor Emanuel taps Mike Madigan ally Silvana Tabares for 23rd Ward seat

 Tabares replaces Ald.
 Mike Zalewski, chairman of the City Council’s Aviation Committee, whose retirement from the City Council took effect May 31.

-“Silvana Tabares has been an effective state legislator and is a key ally in efforts to bring more money to Chicago schools, crack down on illegal gun traffickers and provide necessary funding to local police and first responders,” Emanuel was quoted as saying in a news release.
+“Silvana Tabares has been an effective state legislator and is a key ally in efforts to bring more money to Chicago schools, crack down on illegal gun traffickers, and provide necessary funding to local police and first responders,” Emanuel said in a news release.

 “Her knowledge and relationships with the people of the community, coupled with her service and accomplishments as a state representative, have prepared her to be an accessible and effective advocate for 23rd Ward residents.”